TinkerXR: In-Situ, Reality-Aware CAD and 3D Printing Interface for Novices: Implementation

-\textit{For scaling}, when the snap-to-grid feature is activated, the corner handle aligns with the nearest grid point within the scene space to the pinch location (\autoref{fig:snaptogrid}c).
-The objects are scaled in the same logic as the free movement mode, where the opposite corner acts as an anchor.
+\textit{For scaling}, when the snap-to-grid feature is activated, the corner handle aligns with the nearest grid point within the scene space to the pinch location.
+The objects are scaled in the same logic as in the free-motion mode, where the opposite corner acts as an anchor.
+We note that the \textit{cell size} of the grid for movement and scaling, as well as the \textit{snapping degrees} for rotation are adjustable through settings.